 The Veblen Research Instructorship is a three-year position which was established in partnership with the Department of Mathematics at Princeton University in 1998.
 Three-year instructorships will be offered each year to candidates in pure and applied mathematics who have received their Ph.D. within the last three years.
 The first and third year of the instructorship will be spent at Princeton University and will carry regular teaching responsibilities.
 The second year will be spent at the Institute and dedicated to independent research of the instructor's choice.

-During the 2015-16 academic year, the School will have a special program on Geometric Structures on 3-manifolds, and Ian Agol of the University of California, Berkeley, will be the Distinguished Visiting Professor.
+During the 2018-19 academic year, the School will have a special program on Variational Methods in Geometry.
+Fernando Codá Marques of Princeton University will be the Distinguished Visiting Professor.

-The School is grateful for the continued support of its programs by the National Science Foundation and The Ambrose Monell Foundation.
+The School is grateful for the continued support of its programs by the National Science Foundation.